AkshatSh/DPD/docs/blog_5.md

 The limitations of the keyword matching approaches is that they do no generalize to unseen words, which is a rather large limitation given our set of positively annotated words can be quite small.

-We look to overcome this limitation by looking at expanding this set of positively annotated words by using an embedding space to augment this dictionary of positve words.
+We look to overcome this limitation by looking at expanding this set of positively annotated words by using the GloVe embedding space [4 Pennington et al. 2014] to augment this dictionary of positve words.
 In particular we take a look at using a `kNN` approach, then `logistic regression`, and finally `SVM`.
 Descriptions and rationale for each are listed in the associated sections below.

 For our experiments, we use the pretrained GloVe embeddings trained on Wikipedia with a dimension (`d`) of `300`.